-A lot of people ask if there are any Intercom Product Tours alternatives worth taking a look at.
+A lot of people ask us if there are any Intercom Product Tour alternatives worth taking a look at.

-The Three Intercom Product Tours Alternatives We’ll Be Looking At:
+The 3 Intercom Product Tours Alternatives We’ll Be Looking At:

 Each of these have their own strengths and weaknesses, which we’ll explore in more detail.

 We’ve tried and tested each product, and we’ve tried to be as unbiased as possible.

 We’ve also created a handy table that summarizes the key aspects of each product.
 You can find that down at the bottom.

 Before we delve into the alternatives to Intercom Product Tours, it’s only fair we take a look at Intercom itself.

 Intercom Product Tours — For Existing Intercom Users